History of the St. Louis Cardinals (1920–1952): From Breadon to Busch (1947–1953)

 After their 1946 Series win, the Cardinals slid back to the middle of the National League while the New York City clubs Brooklyn Dodgers and New York Giants loomed as National League powerhouses, stockpiling such stars as Jackie Robinson, Roy Campanella, Don Newcombe, Willie Mays and Monte Irvin.
 The Cardinals managed 13 winning seasons from 1947 to 1963, including a .612 winning percentage and 96 wins in 1949, but were unable to realize a first-place finish and did not make a World Series appearance again until 1964.

 Spurred in part by Rickey's moves as president of the Dodgers, changes in racial segregation in baseball were afoot.
 Rickey promoted Robinson to become the first African-American player in the major leagues in six decades.
 Although many players—including Cardinals players—still taunted black players during this time, Musial and Schoendienst quietly gained notoriety for never doing so.
-When several Cardinals players conspired a refusal to play against the Dodgers prior to Robinson's first game in St. Louis, Breadon, with support from National League President Ford Frick, threatened to suspend the malcontent players.
+When several Cardinals players conspired a refusal to play against the Dodgers prior to Robinson's first game in St. Louis, Breadon, with support from National League President Ford C. Frick, threatened to suspend the malcontent players.
 The propositioned boycott desisted.

 At the end of the 1947 season, Breadon decided to sell the team.
 He had still been unable to find land for his planned stadium, and was facing the prospect of having to pay taxes on his stadium fund.
 However, he would have likely had to sell the team in any event, as he had learned he had terminal prostate cancer.
 When local tax attorney and real estate investor Fred Saigh got word that the Cardinals were on the market, he met with Breadon and he made an unusual proposal: if Breadon sold him the team, he would not have to pay taxes on his stadium fund.
 To ease his initial reluctance to make the deal, Saigh brought in former Postmaster General of the United States Robert E. Hannegan as a partner.
 In late 1947, Breadon sold the club to Saigh and Hannigan for $4 million–a handsome return on his original investment of 30 years earlier.
 In addition to winning six World Series and nine NL pennants, Breadon also had the highest regular season winning percentage of any owner in franchise history at .570.
 His teams totaled 2,470 wins and 1,830 losses.